NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-9-extra-material.md

 **wildcards** with `snakemake.wildcards`, **params** with `snakemake.params`,
 and **config** settings with `snakemake.config`.

-When snakemake runs the rule with the `notebook:` directive `jupyter-nbconvert` is used to execute the notebook.
+When Snakemake runs the rule with the `notebook:` directive `jupyter-nbconvert` is used to execute the notebook.
 No HTML output is generated here but it is possible to store a version of the notebook in its final processed form by adding the following to the rule: